criipto/docs-old/signatures/dotnet-core-v3.md

   * documents: List\<PdfDocument\>

 SignProperties class:
-  * `orderName` - string displayed to a user as an instruction when starting a signature process by authentication provider
+  * `orderName` - string displayed to the user as an instruction when starting the signature process
-  * `showConfirmation` and `showUnderstanding` - booleans which control respective UI aspects of authentication provider
+  * `showConfirmation` and `showUnderstanding` - booleans that controls some aspect of the native provider's UX
 ```c#
 public class SignProperties {
   public string orderName {get; set;}